Protocol · 2026-05-31

 Deliberately small

-The required core is seven fields, and it stays there.
-Unknown fields MUST be ignored and preserved; new ideas go in optional fields or a meta bag, never new required fields; the kind set stays tiny.
-A correct sender or reader can be written in an afternoon.
-That discipline is the point: i5h is not an agent-orchestration framework, not a live transport, and not a replacement for h5i context, memory, or PR briefs — it links to those.
+The required core is seven fields and it stays there.
+Unknown fields MUST be ignored and preserved; new ideas go in optional fields or the meta bag, never new required fields; the kind set stays tiny.
+That discipline is the point: i5h is not an orchestration framework, not a live transport, and not a replacement for h5i context, memory, or PR briefs — it links to those.
 It does exactly one thing: let agents exchange typed handoffs over Git, without a broker.
+The cautionary history of protocols that didn't hold this line — FIPA-ACL, WS-*, CORBA — is why the bar for the core is so high.

 What to read next

-The full normative spec — wire format, ordering, delivery semantics, and the conformance checklist — is in the i5h protocol document.
-For how agents share the reasoning behind the code they coordinate on, read the Context DAG post, or see the workflow guide for day-to-day commands.
+For why a Git ref is the right substrate at all, read the companion piece, Git as the communication layer for AI agents.
+The full normative spec — ordering, delivery semantics, quarantine rules, and the conformance checklist — is the i5h protocol document.
+For how agents share the reasoning behind the code they coordinate on, see the Context DAG post, or the workflow guide for day-to-day commands.